-Federal Work-Study employment is available to students on the basis of demonstrated financial need and is counted as a form of need-based financial aid.
-Funds from this program are received as a result of working part-time at a position either on or off campus.
+Federal Work-Study employment, either on-campus or off-campus, is available to students on the basis of demonstrated financial need.
 The wages of students participating in this program are subsidized with federal funds, making it easier to find a part-time job.
 The student is paid directly.
 Students completing a FAFSA will automatically be considered for this program.
-Awards are based on availability of funds and the student's financial need.

 The rate of compensation depends on the type of job, qualifications, and classification.
-The number of hours and work schedule will vary depending on the position.
 For information on job availability, students who have been awarded Federal-Work Study as part of their financial aid package should contact the Career Center at 972-883-2943 or go to their website at www.utdallas.edu/career to access the CometCareers system.

 Other On-Campus Employment

-Various programs and schools of the university employ students in positions that are not Federal Work-Study positions and are not based on need.
-In accordance with appropriate guidelines, pay scales depend on the type of job, qualifications, and classification.
-Normally, students will be employed for a maximum of 19 1/2 hours per week.
+Various programs and schools of the University employ students in positions that are not Federal Work- Study positions and are not based on need.
+Normally, students are employed for a maximum of 19 1/2 hours per week.
 Students interested in these positions should contact the Career Center at 972-883-2943 or go to their website at www.utdallas.edu/career to access the CometCareers system.